 Philips Hue lamps and light fittings

-Philips Hue's new outdoor smart lighting will go on sale in the summer of 2018.
-The range consists of wall mounts, bulbs and spotlights.
+Philips Hue's new outdoor smart lighting launched this summer.
+The range consists of wall mounts, bulbs, spotlights and the already-mentioned Lightstrips.
 The Philips Hue Lily, which comes as a starter pack consisting of three spotlights and is designed to highlight design features in your garden and illuminate flower beds and plants.
 It's $279 for that starter pack, additional extensions will be $79.99.

 Next up is the Philips Hue Calla (640 lumens, like the Lily), which is a path lighting option that will cost $129.99.
 The base pack includes one bollard, additional ones will set you back $89.99.

 If you're looking for wall mounted fixture lighting then you'll be interested in the Philips Hue Inara ($49.99, 800 lumens), Lucca ($59.99, 800 lumens) or Ludere ($129.99, 2600 lumens).
 Philips also has a dedicated outdoor bulb - the white PAR38 ($29.99 each or $49.99 for a two-pack, 1300 lumens).
 Signify has doled out information on UK availability and pricing so as it's announced we'll keep you posted.